 Blatantly ripped-off?
 NO.

-Uber Works In Mexico!
+Uber Works in Mexico!

-Luckily, Uber works great in many metropolitan cities in Mexico and we take advantage of this service to zip around town at affordable rates.
+Luckily, Uber works great in many metropolitan cities in Mexico, and we take advantage of this service to zip around town at affordable rates.

 Is There Police Corruption in Mexico?

 Because we’ve driven in Mexico in our own campervan, technically speaking, we’re always getting pulled over by the police and military.
-But it’s simply for safety and standard drug checks.
+But it’s simply for safety and drug checks.
 We’ve gotten used to them and their standard questions.

-- “Where are you going?”
+• “Where are you going?”

-- “Where are you from?”
+• “Where are you from?”

-- “What’s in your vehicle?”
+• “What’s in your vehicle?”

-Don't Be Naive, Having Street Smarts Goes A Long Way In Mexico
+Don’t Be Naive, Having Street Smarts Goes a Long Way in Mexico

 Reduce your chances of getting scammed or robbed by being careful with your money.

-- Ask clearly for the product’s price beforehand.
+• Ask clearly for the product’s price beforehand.

-- Keep your bags and wallet out of sight.
+• Keep your bags and wallet out of sight.

-- Don’t flash your expensive camera and electronic gear in local areas.
+• Don’t flash your expensive camera and electronic gear in local areas.

-- Be discreet with yourself and your things.
+• Be discreet with yourself and your things.

-Just Be A Kind & Courteous Traveler!
+Just Be a Kind and Courteous Traveler!

 Being relaxed, amicable, and smiling goes a long way when traveling in any country, especially in Mexico.